-Five year CDs are the big kahuna of the CD world.
-While banks may offer six year, seven year, or even 10 year CDs, the five year is the most longest of the most common terms.
-Because they are the longest term, they also generally offer the highest rate of any CD term and the temptation for those looking for yield, is to open one, deposit money, and forget about it for five years.
+Five-year CDs are the big kahuna of the CD world.
+While banks may offer six-year, seven-year, or even 10-year CDs, the five-year is the longest of the most commonly offered terms.
+The 5-year CD is therefore often the highest offer at your local bank.
+Therefore, the temptation for those looking for yield is to open one, deposit money, and forget about it for five years.
 This could be a mistake.
-In low rate, or rising rate environments, a five year CD may not be a good investment.
+In rising rate environments a five-year CD may not be a good investment.

 Like every other CD term, five year CDs from FDIC insured banks are protected up to FDIC limits (generally $250,000 per account holder per bank).
 If your deposit is over the FDIC limit then you may not receive the uninsured money in case of a bank failure.